 7― And when he opened the fourth seal, I heard the voice of the fourth living creature saying, "Come."

-8― And I looked, and behold, an ashen horse; and the one sitting on it, the name of him Death; and Hades was following with him; and authority was given to them over a fourth of the earth, to kill with sword and with famine and with pestilence and by the wild beasts of the earth.
+8― And I looked, and behold, a pale horse; and the one sitting on it, his name Death; and Hades was following with him.
+And authority was given to them over a fourth of the earth, to kill with sword and with famine and with pestilence and by the beasts of the earth.

-and Hades: Grk.
-Hadēs renders the Heb.
-Sheol, which ordinarily refers to the place of the unredeemed dead.
-See the note on 1:18.
-However, like Death the reference to Hades is not a literary personification of a location, but the name of a demonic prince. was following him: Hades is seen here trailing behind Death.
+was following: Grk. akoloutheō, impf., may mean (1) to be in motion in sequence behind someone; (2) to be in close association with someone, especially as a disciple.
+The first meaning applies here. with: Grk. meta, prep.
+The preposition emphasizes close accompaniment. him: Grk. autos.
+Hades is seen here trailing behind Death.
 Hades is not riding on the back of the horse (or on any horse), but he is going throughout the earth collecting all the corpses left behind by Death.
-The narrative may be visionary, but portrays reality (cf. Jdg 9:23), since in 20:14 they are thrown into the lake of fire.
+The narrative may be visionary, but portrays reality (cf. Judg 9:23), since in 20:14 they are thrown into the lake of fire.
 While it might seem strange that God would call on the assistance of spirit-beings in the employ of Satan, the place from which the riders come is nowhere specified and in this case God simply gives these spirits the same sort of authority as He gave Satan in the time of Job.

-and with famine: Yeshua predicted in His Olivet Discourse that there would be famines in various places (Matt 24:7; Luke 21:11).
+and with: Grk. en, prep. famine: Grk. limos, condition of misery caused by lack of food; famine, hunger.
+Yeshua predicted in His Olivet Discourse that there would be famines in various places (Matt 24:7; Luke 21:11).
 A famine is a time of scarcity of food, in some cases severe enough to result in starvation.
 Many parts of the earth are experiencing famine and, especially in Africa, desert is overtaking previously fertile areas.
 Famine can also occur from socialistic agricultural policies or antiquated transportation systems that inhibit the equitable distribution of food.

-and with pestilence: Grk. thanatos means "death," which in Scripture may refer to physical or spiritual death.
-Based on the context the translator may infer a cause of death, such as "fatal illness" or "pestilence," as in the NASB.
-Pestilence refers to illnesses that pass rapidly from person to person and endanger populations to such a degree as to become a public health threat.
+and with: Grk. en, prep. death: Grk. thanatos.
+The noun may imply a natural cause in contrast to the death by sword.
+Thus, a number of versions translate the noun with "plague" or "pestilence."
 Infectious diseases have killed as many in history as some of the major wars.
 In 1350 the Bubonic Plague killed over 25 million people and in 1918 the Spanish flu killed over 27 million (Metz).
 Many "common" diseases are increasing as a cause of death, not just because of inadequate distribution of vaccines or antibiotics, but because lifesaving drugs often become ineffective as the disease organisms mutate and become resistant to them.

-and by the wild beasts of the earth: Mounce suggests that death by wild animals would be expected in a land decimated by war and famine.
-While one may associate death from "wild beasts" with a lion mauling, the description could apply to any disease that may be transmitted from animals to people.
+and by: Grk. hupo, prep. the beasts: pl. of Grk. thērion, beast or wild animal; i.e. not domesticated. of the earth: Grk. gē.
+Mounce suggests that death by wild animals would be expected in a land decimated by war and famine.
+While one may associate death from "beasts" with a lion mauling, the description could apply to any disease that may be transmitted from animals to people.
 Scientific research has linked AIDS with African monkeys.
 The rare CJD disease in England was linked to the “mad cow” disease of food animals, such as cows and sheep.
-While there is a natural barrier between animals and people as far as transmitting diseases from one to the other, the experience with AIDS and CJD has proven that the barrier can be broken down. to them: the pronoun is actually singular, "to him," referring to the one on the horse.
+While there is a natural barrier between animals and people as far as transmitting diseases from one to the other, the experience with AIDS and CJD has proven that the barrier can be broken down.

 The Fifth Seal Opened (6:9-11)

-9― And when he opened the fifth seal, I saw underneath the altar the souls of those who had been slain because of the word of God, and because of the testimony which they had maintained;
+9― And when he opened the fifth seal, I saw underneath the altar the souls of those having been slain because of the word of God, and because of the testimony which they had kept;

-The phrase "the souls of those who had been killed" is repeated in 20:4 with "beheaded" substituted for "killed," and there the phrase is directly connected with the edict of the beast.
-The specific nature of the phrase, then, probably is meant to point to the war against the saints during the great tribulation, given the anticipation of the wrath of God in the sixth seal and the description of the great tribulation saints in 7:9ff.
-There may be in this unusual picture an allusion to the Jewish practice of pouring the blood of sacrificial animals at the base of the altar (Lev 4:7; Ex 29:12) (Rienecker).
+Rienecker suggests that there may be in this unusual picture an allusion to the Jewish practice of pouring the blood of sacrificial animals at the base of the altar (Lev 4:7; Ex 29:12).
 Martyrdom would then amount to being sacrificed on the altar of heaven in identification with the Servant-Messiah who called all His disciples to take up their crosses as an act of personal sacrifice.
 (See also Philippians 2:17 and 2 Timothy 4:6 where Paul likens his impending martyrdom to being a drink offering.)
-However, the vividness of the image and its symbolic import do not negate the fact of Johnís report.
+However, the vividness of the image and its symbolic import do not negate the fact of John's report.
 If the first four seals reveal events that will occur, then the fifth seal must also have a basis in reality.

-and because of the testimony: Grk. marturia.
-See the note on 1:2. which they had maintained: The second reason given for their martyrdom is the testimony of Yeshua.
-(See the note on 1:9 for the testimony of Yeshua.)
-The "testimony" the martyrs kept can refer to their giving first place to Yeshua and declaring that He is the only way of salvation.
+and because of: Grk. dia, prep. the testimony: Grk. marturia. which: Grk. hos, relative pronoun. they had kept: Grk. echō, impf.
+See verse 2 above on "having."
+The second reason given for their martyrdom is their unwavering conviction of Yeshua as Messiah and Lord.
+The testimony the martyrs kept can refer to their giving first place to Yeshua and declaring that He is the only way of salvation.
 Such a testimony is considered narrow-mindedness by the world that sees so many shades of gray and treats all religious belief systems of equal validity.
 The phrase could also be taken in the legal sense of a refusal to change their testimony or recant their faith while on trial.
 Consider this, if you were put on trial for being a disciple of Yeshua, would there be enough evidence to convict you?

-10― and they cried out with a loud voice, saying, "How long, O Lord, holy and true, will you refrain from judging and avenging our blood on those who dwell on the earth?"
+10― and they cried out with a loud voice, saying, "Until when, O Master, O Holy One and Faithful One, will you not judge and avenge our blood on those dwelling on the earth?"